Version control that makes sense.

 | Timestamps | Wall clock | Wall clock + timezone | Wall clock + timezone | Three-clock: wall + Lamport + sequence (CRDT-safe) |

 CVS counted files.
 Git counted snapshots.
 Graf counts meaning.
-And it does it in 18,000 lines because it doesn't carry 30 years of accidental complexity.
+And it does it in ~26,000 lines – including native push to its own forge – because it doesn't carry 30 years of accidental complexity.

 Five types: Blob → Tree → Change → Checkpoint → Release.
 All CBOR-serialized.
-Checkpoints form the DAG with three-clock timestamps.
-Tags are lightweight named refs to any CID.
+Checkpoints form the DAG.
+Releases are cryptographic – not faith.

 LCA via alternating BFS (depth limit 10K).
 Three-way tree + line-level merge.
-Conflict entries carry base_cid, ours_cid, theirs_cid for precise resolution.
+Conflict entries carry base, ours, theirs CIDs for programmatic resolution.

-Ed25519-signed release objects binding version + checkpoint + tree CID. --run-tests embeds verified test counts. graf release verify validates the signature.
+Ed25519-signed release objects binding version + checkpoint + tree CID. --run-tests embeds verified test counts.
 Git tags are faith.
 Graf releases are receipts.

 "Git tags are faith.
 Graf releases are receipts."

 Ed25519-signed release certificates with embedded test proof.
-The version, the checkpoint, the tree, 143/143 tests — all in one CAS object.
+The version, the checkpoint, the tree, the signature – all in one CAS object, verified by BLAKE3.